luigi-cavallo/Elementary/README.md

 # Elementary
-This contain all program that i will develop on Elementary Os system os
+This contains all program that i will develop on Elementary Os.